InceptionCode/ReactJS-Practice/README.md

 # View

 In order to view the project download or clone the repository.
-Once you have the files, open "index.html".
+You also need to have Node.js as well.
+Open the root folder in a terminal or command-line.
+Type in "npm install" wait until the process is complete.
+Type in "webpack-dev-server" and open up the link that is provided.
 It's that simple, play around and have fun!